 During the week they do various events like toddler days, activities, music classes and things like that.
 These are all included in the price of your normal entry.

 A little while ago they introduced a new system where you have to register in order to gain access.
-When the system is first set up this was quite time-consuming at entry because everybody had to register, but now most people who use it are registered so new people don’t take that much time to process. when you leave you have to hand over your registration card so that they can check you out.
+When the system is first set up this was quite time-consuming at entry because everybody had to register, but now most people who use it are registered so new people don’t take that much time to process.
+When you leave you have to hand over your registration card so that they can check you out.
 Make sure you have your card to hand when you’re leaving.

-Entry – Prices depend on age and how busy it is with off-peak and on peak prices.
+Prices depend on age and how busy it is with off-peak and on peak prices.
 Off-peak prices are £6.75 for over 5, peak prices are £8.25 for over 5.
 The first adult is free but additional adults are £1.20.
 This does make it the most expensive soft play in Aylesbury, but it is the biggest.

 Parking – This is a real problem sadly.
 There is free on site parking but it can be quite limited and it can be quite tricky to get in and out of the spaces especially when it’s busy.
 If you’re visiting at weekend it might be advisable to park out on the main street and if it’s ever possible to walk then I definitely would recommend that.

-Toilets – on-site.
+On-site.
 There is also a baby change within the ladies and an additional baby change.
 They are a little bit gross though, with some sticky floors.

 You’re not allowed to take your own food but there is a cafe on site.
 Children’s lunch boxes are £4.40.